junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4694-4695)
 - 2017-08-01 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4694-4695)
 - 2017-08-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4694-4695)
+- 2017-08-02 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on the Judiciary.